wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 NOTE: This operations can only be invoked via using an on-prem key as the authentication header.

-Returns a list of successful(2xx response codes) hit counts for each API by each application within the specified time range.
+Returns a list of successful hit counts (i.e., 2xx response codes) within the specified time range for each API, grouped by each application.
 Optionally, you can configure the `successAPIUsageByAppFilter` parameter to further filter the results.

 </td>
 </tr>